 By incorporating AI processes into existing or new controls reports, management can obtain third-party assurance over design and operating effectiveness of controls that incorporate AI.

-Managing Director, Assurance, PwC US
+Digital Assurance and Transparency Managing Director, PwC US